ILoveFetchingJSON/sourcecode/README.md

 **This README may be updated over time.
 There could be file updates, or extra important text that is based on a certain file.
-Please view the list of updates below to learn more.**
+Please view the list below.**

 Current updates on:
 A spaceshooter game